ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-intro.md

 Next insert a subset of the hits data set into the table with the following SQL insert statement.
-This uses the [URL table function](/docs/en/sql-reference/table-functions/url.md) in combination with <a href="https://clickhouse.com/blog/whats-new-in-clickhouse-22-1/#schema-inference" target="_blank">schema inference</a> in order to load a  subset of the full dataset hosted remotely at clickhouse.com:
+This uses the [URL table function](/docs/en/sql-reference/table-functions/url.md) in order to load a  subset of the full dataset hosted remotely at clickhouse.com:

 ```sql
 INSERT INTO hits_NoPrimaryKey SELECT